praneybehl/mdCrawler/readme.md

 ## 🎯 What it Does

 Give it a documentation URL, and mdCrawler will:
-1. 🔍 Automatically discover all documentation pages
+1. 🗺️ Check for sitemaps to discover all documentation pages efficiently
+2. 🔍 Automatically discover pages through link crawling (if no sitemap)
-2. 📥 Download and process each page
+3. 📥 Download and process each page
-3. ✨ Convert the content to clean Markdown
+4. ✨ Convert the content to clean Markdown
-4. 📁 Save everything in an organized folder structure
+5. 📁 Save everything in an organized folder structure

 Perfect for:
 - 📖 Offline documentation reading
 - 📝 Content migration projects
 - 🔄 Documentation backups
 - 🎨 Custom documentation styling

 ## 🚀 Quick Start

 ```bash